Antioch University New England (AUNE) Internal Sources for Scholarships and Grants

-Antioch University New England offers a wide variety of scholarships, many of which are targeted toward specific student populations.
+Antioch University New England (AUNE) offers a wide variety of scholarships, many of which are targeted toward specific student populations.
 Below are descriptions and eligibility requirements for our current roster.
 PLEASE NOTE, the availability of scholarship awards are subject to the availability of funds.

 President’s Merit Scholarship